 Some preliminary results are becoming available for various surnames, including Plant.
-Given a few characteristic Y-line DNA signatures for Plant, Plantt, and Plante, the study may be extended to other `Plant like' names such as Planty, Plenty, Planta, Plantard, Planterose, and names such as Somerset which are believed to have descended from Plantagenet.
+Characteristic Y-line DNA signatures have been measured for Plant, Plantt, Plants, Plenty and Plante, and the study is yet to be extended to other `Plant like' names such as Planty, Planta, Plantard, Planterose, etc.

 An early focus for a DNA study of the Plant name related to:-

 - investigating ancestral connections in particular branches of the name, with a view to connecting together various family tree "twigs" with more certainty; and,

 - seeking evidence for Plant(e) Y-chromosome types migrating around England and France and to the rest of the world.